jliip/jliip/README.md

-Hello, visitors! 👋
+# Hello, visitors! 👋
+## Welcome to my homepage

-I am _Li jiayun_.
-I am a undergraduate student in hkust!
+* I am _Li jiayun_.  a undergraduate student in hkust!
+## I am noob now, but trying to be stronger
 ### 😄 interest
 Robotics / Softrobotics / Computer vision